 This section describes best practices for backing up your Pivotal Platform deployment.

-Pivotal recommends that you take backups in proportion to the rate of change of the data in Pivotal Platform to minimize the number of changes lost if a restore is required.
-Pivotal recommends starting with backing up every 24 hours.
+VMware recommends that you take backups in proportion to the rate of change of the data in Pivotal Platform to minimize the number of changes lost if a restore is required.
+VMware recommends starting with backing up every 24 hours.
 If app developers make frequent changes, you should increase the frequency of backups.

 Operators should retain backup artifacts based on the timeframe they need to be able to restore to.
 For example, if backups are taken every 24 hours and Pivotal Platform must be able to be restored to three days prior, three sets of backup artifacts should be retained.

 Artifacts should be stored in two data centers other than the Pivotal Platform data center.
 When deciding the restore timeframe, you should take other factors such as compliance and audit-ability into account.

 VMware recommends that you encrypt artifacts and store them securely.